Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 The honest answer, for most, is nothing good.
 It dries up.

-That's because most AI consultants don't have a top-of-funnel system.
+That's because most consultants don't have a top-of-funnel system.
 They have a collection of activities that sometimes produce leads.
 Referrals.
 Lucky timing on a LinkedIn post.
 A podcast appearance that generates a couple of conversations.
 Maybe a conference connection that turns into a call.

-What a Static Lead URL Actually Is
+What a Static Lead URL Is (And What Makes It Different)

 A Static Lead URL is a permanent branded link that sends anyone who clicks it to your AI readiness assessment.
 It's part of Audity's ReadyLinks feature set, and it solves a specific problem: giving you a shareable, trackable top-of-funnel that works across every channel without expiring.